 - Old Shame: For one of the grubbier acts of his early career: signing off on the murder of Cicero.
 He would later protest that this was Mark Antony's decision, and that he argued against it for two days.
 Whether this was genuine Cassandra Truth from someone who had no qualms about adding dozens of other men to the proscription lists or just a retrospective attempt to shift the blame away from himself for a squalid episode will never be known for sure.

-- One Steve Limit: Following Julius Caesar's posthumous adoption of him, he formally took the name Gaius Julius Caesar.
+- One Steve Limit: After Julius Caesar posthumously adopted him, Octavian also officially became Gaius Julius Caesar.
 To avoid confusion, works in which he features will normally refer to him as either Octavian or Augustus.

 - The Purge: Initiated one after he took power with Antony and Lepidus, targeting not only their enemies but men who just happened to be very rich.

 - Sickly Prodigy: While undoubtedly a talented politician and competent general.
 Augustus always was of poor health and fell ill often.
 It surprised him as much as anyone that he lived to a ripe old age.

 - The Social Expert: One of his successors, four centuries later would comment on this quality; Emperor Julian the Apostate, in one of his comic satires noted that he was famous for having this:

 Emperor Julian: Octavianus entered, changing colour continually, like a chameleon, turning now pale now red; one moment his expression was gloomy, sombre, and overcast, the next he unbent and showed all the charms of Aphrodite and the Graces.
 Moreover in the glances of his eyes he was fain to resemble mighty Helios, for he preferred that none who approached should be able to meet his gaze...what a changeable monster is this!
 What mischief will he do us?